 In September 2011, Alexander was assigned to fly to the International Space Station on a six-month mission serving as a flight engineer on Expeditions 40 and 41.
 He was launched on a Soyuz spacecraft from Baikonur Cosmodrome in Kazakhstan in May 2014 and returned to Earth in November 2014.
 This mission was known as Blue Dot and saw Alexander work on a comprehensive programme of European and international science in space.

 In May 2017 Alexander’s second mission, Horizons, was announced, as well as his assignment to the role of International Space Station Commander for Expedition 57.
-Alexander is the first of ESA’s class of 2009 astronauts to travel space for a second time.
-He returned to the International Space Station on Soyuz MS-09, together with NASA astronaut Serena Auñón-Chancellor and Russian spacecraft commander Sergei Prokopyev, on 6 June 2018 and will return to Earth in December 2018.
+Alexander is the first of ESA’s class of 2009 astronauts who travelled to space for a second time.
+He flew to the International Space Station on Soyuz MS-09, together with NASA astronaut Serena Auñón-Chancellor and Russian spacecraft commander Sergei Prokopyev, on 6 June 2018 and returned to Earth on 20 December 2018.

 Alexander is currently serving as commander on board the International Space Station and is the second ever European astronaut to hold this role.